A tale of two moduli spaces: logarithmic and multi-scale differentials: From logarithmic to multi-scale

 \begin{df} The \emph{simple log rotation group} is the group

-where the identification stems from the universal property of the groupification.\footnote{Note that there is also a (non-simple) log rotation group, consisting of the set of compatible choices of elements in $\calO_B^\times(B)$ for all $e \in E^v$ and the elements $\sigma_i = \beta(v_i) - \beta(v_{i-1})$.
-Since this non-simple group will not be needed in the following, we don't give a formal definition.} \end{df}
+where the identification stems from the universal property of the groupification.\footnote{Note that there is also a (non-simple) log rotation group, consisting of the set of compatible choices of elements in $\calO_B^*(B)$ for all $e \in E^v$ and the elements $\sigma_i = \beta(v_i) - \beta(v_{i-1})$.
+Since this non-simple group will not be needed in the following, we do not give a formal definition.} \end{df}

-We define an action of an element $\phi$ of the simple log rotation group on the simple log rotation torus by the formula \be (\phi \cdot \lspl)(p) \coloneqq \phi(p)\lspl(p) \quad \text{for $p \in \tilde P$}\,. \ee
+We define an action of an element $\phi$ of the simple log rotation group on the simple log rotation torus by the formula \be \left(\phi \cdot \lspl\right)(p) \coloneqq \phi(p)\lspl(p) \quad \text{for $p \in \tilde P$}. \ee

-\begin{lemma} Via the action~\ref{eq:logrotaction}, the simple LLRT is either empty, or a torsor for the simple log rotation group.
+\begin{lemma} Via the action~{\rm\ref{eq:logrotaction}}, the simple LLRT is either empty, or a torsor for the simple log rotation group.
 After possibly shrinking $B$, we can ensure the existence of a log splitting. \end{lemma}

 Recall that a pseudo-torsor is a space with a free transitive action, but unlike a torsor, it may be empty (here, if the base~$B$ is too large to support the appropriate sections).
-Thus the above lemma says that the simple LLRT is a pseudo-torsor.
+Thus \Cref{le:pseudotorsor} says that the simple LLRT is a pseudo-torsor.

 \begin{proof} In the exact sequence